 I appreciated a lot this project as a first professional experience and the atmosphere with the other employees was really good.
 I found the majority of my tasks interesting and rewarding, which helped me to always give the best of myself even if it was complicated at times.

-I was also very honored to have my name in the credits of a commercialised for the first time !
+I was also very honored to have my name in the credits of a commercialised game for the first time !